Help Give HOPE To Hospice Patients

 This can include visiting, reading, taking walks, writing letters, bringing in music, and supervising therapeutic visits with pets.
-Volunteers with necessary certification can also provide massage therapy.
+Volunteers with the necessary certification can also provide massage therapy.
 Some hospices also utilize volunteers who offer complementary therapies such as aroma therapy or therapeutic touch.

 Hospice volunteers can work closely with the hospice’s bereavement staff.
 Duties may include assisting a support group facilitator, serving refreshments, or helping with mailings to families.

-A volunteer with clerical skills can serve a hospice by helping in the office with administrative duties.
+Volunteers with clerical skills can serve a hospice by helping in the office with administrative duties.
 Responsibilities can range from preparing mailings or thank-you letters to organizing events.